Mon–Fri: 8:00 AM – 5:00 PM · Sat: 8:00 AM – 12:00 PM

 1. Leaks — oil, coolant, transmission fluid

 Seals dry out with age.
 Check the ground under the car weekly.
-A small valve-cover oil leak ($30-100) is normal at this age.
-A big oil pan leak ($400-800) should be evaluated against the vehicle's value.
+A small valve-cover oil leak is relatively cheap to address at this age.
+A big oil-pan leak is much pricier and should be evaluated against the vehicle's value.

 2. Rust on brake lines

 Quebec winter salt eats brake lines (hoses and hard lines) in 10-15 years.
 Check every spring.
-Replacement: $150-400 depending on complexity.
+Replacement cost varies with complexity.
 Don't ignore — a line that blows while braking is an accident.

 3. Tired suspension